sbielmann/uae4arm-rpi/gameshell/Readme.txt

 4.2 Remap Gameshell buttons

-If you have a non default mapping for your Gameshell buttons, then you may tell the emulator which key's that you have mapped to the buttons with the following configuration options:
+In case you have a non default mapping for your Gameshell buttons, you may either choose to compile the emulator with matching mapping, see file gameshell_config.h for more details.
+Or you you may tell the emulator which key's that you have mapped to the buttons with the following configuration
+options:

 pandora.key_for_a
 pandora.key_for_b